CDRT/mk_docs/docs/guides/lcsm/lcsm_top.md

 The Lenovo Client Scripting Module requires 64-bit PowerShell v5.1 or higher and runs on Windows 10 and Windows 11.

 ??? note "What's New"

+    ### December 11, 2024:  Version 2.1.0

+    - Added Find-LnvTool to get URL and version information for the installer packages of our tools:
+        - Dock Manager
+        - System Update
+        - Thin Installer
+        - Update Retriever
+    - Added option to specify "Latest" as OSBuildVersion on Get-LnvDriverPack to get the latest version pack for the -WindowsVersion specified.
+    - Added -DownloadPath option to Get-LnvDriverPack; will download to $env:TEMP if not specified.
+    - Added -ListAll option to Find-LnvUpdate to get an object containing all the available updates based on any filtering parameters used.
+Can then use foreach to loop through each item and access the attributes returned for each update.
+    - now leveraging BITS Transfers for downloads of package files in Get-LnvDriverPack, Get-LnvUpdate and Get-LnvUpdatesRepo
+    - Get-LnvAvailableBiosVersion received several improvements:
+        - Improved handling when the BIOS update is not found in the Win11 catalog but is in the Win10 catalog.
+        - Added -DownloadPath to specify where to download the update package if -Download is used.
+If not specified, the update will be downloaded to the $env:TEMP folder.
+        - Added the release date when showing a newer version is available.

     ### November 7, 2024:  Version 2.0.0

     - Changed name to Lenovo.Client.Scripting to avoid confusion with Lenovo Device Manager product and to provide consistency with other PowerShell modules.
 The version is reset 1.0.0.
 This version supersedes all prior versions of the Lenovo Device Management Module (LDMM).
 Prior versions of LDMM should be removed from devices.

     - Added new cmdlet Get-LnvBiosInfo and Find-LnvBiosInfo which return an object containing details about the BIOS for the running device or device specified by Machine Type or BIOS code, respectively.